Xaristrike/ExampleEFI/README.md

 ## Prerequisites

-### This application is made to be run in a Linux environment
+### This application is made to run in a Linux environment

 Before running this application, ensure you have the following tools and dependencies installed: